dxfrontier/cds-ts-dispatcher/README.md

 **@SingleInstanceCapable()**

-The `@SingleInstanceCapable()` decorator is utilized at the `method-level` to annotate a method that all decorators which are used along with this `@SingleInstanceCapable()` decorator, will handle also single `instance TypedRequest`.
+The `@SingleInstanceCapable()` decorator is utilized at the `method-level` to annotate a method that all decorators which are used along with this `@SingleInstanceCapable()` decorator, will handle also single `instance Request`.

 ###### Usage

-When `@SingleInstanceCapable` is applied to a method, a `3td parameter` `isSingleInstance: boolean` will be added to the method's callback.
+When `@SingleInstanceCapable` is applied to a method, a `3td parameter` should be added for example : `isSingleInstance: boolean`.

-This parameter allows you to differentiate between single instance requests and entity set requests and adjust the behavior accordingly.
+- This parameter allows you to differentiate between `single instance requests` and `entity set requests` and adjust the behavior accordingly.

 When utilizing the `@SingleInstanceCapable()` decorator, the `placement of the @SingleInstanceCapable() decorator` within your TypeScript class is very important factor to consider.
 It defines the scope of the `single instance` mode within the methods that precede it.